How to Make Pesto

 Garlic is an edible bulb (or "head") made up of individual sections, or cloves, encased in a papery membrane.
 The two main varieties are hardneck and softneck; the latter is the variety most commonly found in stores.
-You can also grow your own garlic.
 Don't mistake elephant garlic—not a true garlic, but more closely related to the leek—for regular garlic.
 It is much milder, almost bland in flavor.
 When purchasing garlic, choose bulbs that are firm and plump with dry skins.
 Unbroken bulbs can keep for up to eight weeks in a cool, dark place with good air circulation.
 After removal from the bulb, individual cloves will keep for 3–10 days.

 Olive oil is graded by acidity, from extra-virgin to virgin to standard (previously called pure).
 Use the one that best suits your taste.